kipkosek/bloc-chat/README.md

-## Bloc Chat
+# Bloc Chat

-Instant messaging app using Angular 1.
+Instant messaging app using Angular 1 and Firebase.